Earthfiredrake/SWL-Cartographer/README.md

   + Layer options (hiding the collected lore)
   + Adding/Removing files (preferably without /reloadui)

+Further stuff (slightly out of date)
+This mod is in an early state of development, consider this to be a wishlist, and consult the changelog for which parts have been implemented.
+It intends to provide a supplement to the ingame regional and dungeon maps, with various improvements:
++ Multiple icons for custom map notations
+  + Assigned by type, but may be overridden individually (ex: The location to use a password required to access a lore may count as a "lore" marker, but use the "password" icon)
+  + User customization of the map icons, including replacing most icons or adding their own, without requiring a flash compiler
++ Zone and path marking in addition to point locations
++ More support for extended descriptions and precise placement based on coordinates
++ Premade packages of related markers which can be loaded or toggled as a package
+  + ex: A package for Samhain (TSW) might include lore, quests, vendors, rider/summon/empowerment points
+  + These packages may also include more general packs of Lore, Rare Spawns, etc.
+  + As much as possible the locations included in these packs will use verified exact game locations
+    + This may result in one or more utility mods designed to provide absolute locations of various game objects
+    + This will also likely result in an automatic marking system from LoreHound
+	+ Had a thought about feeding data back to LoreHound, but lack enough camera info to create my own world-screen calculation, and the existing one requires a dynel and doesn't work on arbitrary points
+  + While the native format will likely not be compatible with existing waypoint packs (Lassie's etc.), I may see if I can handle their format as well at least on a transition basis
+  + I'd love for this to be a full plugin system, adding custom logic to the provided waypoints
+    + I have no idea where to even begin with this part of the concept but no shortage of random ideas if it can be made to work:
+	  + Extracting lore and worldboss packs, with the logic required to provide ids and verify completion into optional plugins
+      + A pack for the museum, showing exhibit locations and an overview of their levels, upgradability, requirements etc.
++ Filter, highlight and search for particular map marks:
+  + ex: Unclaimed lore, missing rare spawn achivements

+Due to limitations with the API, it does not seem to be possible to:
++ Integrate with the existing map in any meaningful way
+  + Existing map can not be modded, and renders above all other UI elements, preventing an overlay system
+  + Existing map waypoint data can not be used directly
+    + Default ones with points of interest are malformed as far as the flash XML loader is concerned
+	+ Flash is unable to reliably access the user's custom waypoint file (can only access relative paths on same drive (no C:\ and no %LocalAppData%), could be circumvented with junction points but would require non-trivial additional setup)
+  + This mod will be duplicating as much existing functionality as is possible and be a second map window in game
++ Entirely replace the existing map's functionality
+  + Anima leap and the long range detection of champion monsters and world bosses is not yet understood
+    + It may be easier to integrate zone teleportation (the Shift-T menu)
++ Directly save player added waypoints to the xml files containing pre-packaged info
+  + Manual export and sharing features may be supported
+  + Custom waypoints will have to be saved with other mod settings
+    + This will likely have a slightly different data layout than the waypoint pack files, because the universe enjoys making me write parsers

 Initial feedback has provided the following suggestions which are not yet implemented:
 + Mouse coordinates should be clearly displayed someplace obvious
 + It should be easy to set exact coordinates for custom marks (text input)